 Your manager can provide you with support and feedback to improve your performance and foster career growth.
-GW’s performance management (PM) process provides a framework that ensures that you meet with your manager at appropriate check points and recieve meaningful feedback.
+GW’s performance management (PM) process provides a framework that ensures that you meet with your manager at appropriate check points and receive meaningful feedback.
 The process engages you actively and positions you for professional growth and development.

 The HR representatives in service delivery are HR generalists, serving as the primary contacts between departments/schools and other subject matter experts within HR.
 HR representatives provide assistance in a variety of areas, including employee relations, organizational/employee development, succession planning, compensation, staffing, benefits, payroll, alternative work arrangements, and recruitment.